Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 2. The Configurable Organization file explains the configuration organizations including users' control and freedom over them.

 3. The Codebase Patterns And Templates file explains the planning of the implementation codebase.

+4. The Component X Problem Domain file explains the problem domain of component X.

+5. The Component X Solution Domain file explains the solution domain of component X.

 Responsibility Files: